palanca1818/marc/How-to-setup-server-to-serve-fonts.md

 1. Correct mime-type headers
 2. [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) headers - only if you serve fonts files & html pages from different domains
+3. For IE, check that your http headers for the font files do not have no-store or no-cache

 (*) If you can't set CORS headers, you can embed font files directly into CSS.
 Appropriate CSS file already exists in fontello archive.